apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

         configuration of AWS access key ID and secret access key in environment variables named AWS_ACCESS_KEY_ID and
         AWS_SECRET_ACCESS_KEY, as documented in the AWS SDK.
-    * com.amazonaws.auth.InstanceProfileCredentialsProvider: supports use
+    * org.apache.hadoop.fs.s3a.auth.IAMInstanceCredentialsProvider: picks up
-        of instance profile credentials if running in an EC2 VM.
+       IAM credentials of any EC2 VM or AWS container in which the process is running.
   </description>
 </property>
 ```